miclovescoding/project-navex-plus/README.md

 The system captures, processes, and enhances navigation knowledge that was previously manual and fragmented.

-## Information Systems Design

-Navex+ is designed as a complete end-to-end system rather than a standalone tool.

-### Data Layer
-- Integration of multiple open geospatial map providers
-- Replacement of paid APIs with open-source data pipelines
-- Coordinate conversion backend using Python and pyproj

-### Application Layer
-- Interactive web interface for planning and visualisation
-- Real-time editing of checkpoints and routes
-- Automatic generation of navigation data (NDS)

-### Decision Support Layer
-- Future AI features designed to assist human planners
-- Route comparison and terrain difficulty insights
-- Natural-language navigation briefings

-The system captures, processes, and enhances navigation knowledge that was previously manual and fragmented.

 ## AI-Assisted Decision Support

 Navex+ explores how AI can support human decision-making in operational planning.